qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Custom function attributes will show up as part of an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.
 Attribute groups are numbered in such a way that they can be easily referenced by multiple function definitions or global variables.
-Consumers of Daptive Profile compliant programs must not rely on a particular numbering, but instead look for the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.
+Consumers of adaptive profile-compliant programs must not rely on a particular numbering but instead, look for the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

 Both the `"entry_point"` attribute and the `"output_labeling_schema"` attribute can only be attached to a function definition; they are invalid on a function